notanswer

 When the answer is already there

-A significant portion of the time, once you find the real question, you realize you already have enough information to answer it.
-You've had it for a while.
-What you needed wasn't more input — it was a clearer version of what you were actually asking.
+Quite often, once you find the real question, you realize you already have enough information to answer it.
+You have had it for a while.
+What you needed was not more input.
+It was a cleaner version of what you were actually asking.

 This is not always comfortable.
 The real question tends to be the one you've been avoiding because answering it honestly costs something.